-- Only REALTORS[®] are subject to the Code of Ethics of the National Association of REALTORS[®]. - If the real estate professional (or their Managing Broker) you are dealing with is not a REALTOR[®], your only recourse may be the state real state licensing authority or the courts. - The Indiana Associations of REALTORS[®] Professional Standards Committee only determines whether the Code of Ethics has been violated, not whether the law or real estate regulations have been broken.
-Those decisions can only be made by the licensing authorities or the courts. - The Indiana Association of REALTORS[®] Professional Standards Committee, can discipline REALTOR[®] members for violating the Code of Ethics (once the decision has been affirmed by the IAR Board of Directors).
-Typical forms of discipline include attendance at courses designed to increase REALTORS[®] understanding of their ethical duties and other responsibilities.
+- Only REALTORS® are subject to the Code of Ethics of the National Association of REALTORS®. - If the real estate professional (or their broker) you are dealing with is not a REALTOR®, your only recourse may be the state real state licensing authority or the courts. - Boards and Associations of REALTORS® determine whether the Code of Ethics has been violated, not whether the law or real estate regulations have been broken.
+Those decisions can only be made by the licensing authorities or the courts. - Boards of REALTORS® can discipline REALTORS® for violating the Code of Ethics.
+Typical forms of discipline include attendance at courses designed to increase REALTORS®' understanding of their ethical duties and other responsibilities.
 Additional examples of authorized discipline are a letter of reprimand or warning, and/or an appropriate fine.
-For serious or repeated violations, a REALTOR[®]'s membership may be suspended or terminated. - Please note: Boards and Associations of REALTORS[®] cannot require REALTORS[®] to pay money to parties filing ethics complaints; cannot award "punitive damages" for violations of the Code of Ethics; and cannot suspend or revoke a real estate professional's license.

-• The primary emphasis of discipline for ethical lapses is educational, to create a heightened awareness of, and appreciation for, the duties the Code imposes.
+For serious or repeated violations, a REALTOR®'s membership can be suspended or terminated. - Please note: Boards and Associations of REALTORS® cannot require REALTORS® to pay money to parties filing ethics complaints; cannot award "punitive damages" for violations of the Code of Ethics; and cannot suspend or revoke a real estate professional's license. - The primary emphasis of discipline for ethical lapses is educational, to create a heightened awareness of and appreciation for the duties the Code imposes.
 At the same time, more severe forms of discipline, including fines and suspension and termination of membership may be imposed for serious or repeated violations.